 May 22, 2013: A resolution is introduced in the NYC Council by Council Members Brewer, Jackson and Lander, against the sharing of personal student data without consent and in support of the student privacy bill, A.6059 / S.4284.

-May 28, 2013: All the Democratic candidates for Mayor affirm their opposition to this data sharing plan, except for Speaker Quinn who is not present.
+May 28, 2013: At a debate all the Democratic candidates for NYC Mayor affirm their opposition to this data sharing plan, except for Speaker Quinn who is not present.

 May 29, 2013: In Reuters, Stephanie Simon confirms that “Kentucky, Georgia and Delaware – all initially listed as partners on the inBloom website – told Reuters that they never made a commitment and have no intention of participating….Officials in two other states on the list, Massachusetts and North Carolina, said they are still evaluating the project and may never upload student data.”

 New York still plans to go ahead with uploading the information of 3.6 million students statewide on the insecure inBloom cloud, officially making the state the worst in the nation for student privacy.
 Colorado still intends to go ahead for the students in Jefferson County, and Illinois for Bloomington students, though the state says they will expand data sharing for 35 other districts starting in 2015-2016.

 June 13, 2013: Bill A7872, introduced by Chair of the Assembly Education Committee Cathy Nolan, is passed.
 The bill allows parents to request that personally identifiable student information not be disclosed by schools to third parties, unless required to do so by court order or for safety reasons.

 June 28, 2013: CNN runs a segment on inBloom, drawing further national attention.